o2r-project/o2r-inspecter/README.md

 We must start the service independently of the tests, so the tests include building the inspecter Docker image and starting/removing of a Docker container.
 **It's recommended to build the image manually once to create a build cache**.

-The test relies on it's own Dockerfile at `tests/testthat/Dockerfile`, which tries to reduce rebuild time to improve local development experience.
+The test relies on it's own Dockerfile at `tests/testthat/Dockerfile`, which reduces rebuild time to improve local development experience.

 ## License